 I’m sure that over the years you’ve joined lots of email lists.
 You wanted to hear about sales, new products, what a company or person is doing, updates on products, club news, and just so many other things.
 So have I.

-These days I think about giving out my email address more carefully.
+I’ve gotten a bit carried away.
+These days I think more carefully about giving out my email address.
 Do you?

-Do you qualify, even subconsciously, how badly you need to know what’s new with this company?
+Do you rate how much your really need to know what’s new with this company?
 High need?
-The decision to dole out your email address happens pretty fast.
-What if you just like hearing about sales, but it isn’t really necessary?
-That might make you think about how many other emails you’re subscribed to for sales.
+The exposer to the pitch for your email address usually comes after a few minutes at the website.
+What if you just like hearing about company deals, but you’re not sure you want to know daily?
+That might make you think about how many other emails you’re subscribed to for special sales.
+When is that email address something you want to disclose only to stores or artists or blogs that have something else to offer?

 What about an Email Trade?